LikeWang10067/b07_Final_Project/README.md

     Password:   user1

     Sample event that already joined by this user:
+        Havn't joint any event yet.

+    username:   user2
+    password:   user2

+    Sample event that already joined by this user:
         NBA event in New York

 ### Venue already in database: